Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: Response function for spin-2 ULDM

 \subsection{Single link}

 We first evaluate the effect of spin-2 ULDM for a single link, in which the photon simply travels from one test mass to another one.
+The configuration of detectors is shown in Fig. \ref{fig_config}.
 For a photon with 4-momentum $p^\mu=\nu(1,-\hat{n}_{rs}^i)$, where $\hat{n}^i_{rs}$ is the unit vector pointing from the receiver $r$ to the sender $s$, the geodesic equation gives

 where $u$ is the affine parameter.
-After a similar treatment with GWs, we can obtain the frequency shift of the photon
+After a similar treatment with GWs~\cite{Maggiore:2018sht}, we can obtain the frequency shift of the photon

-where $\nu_o$ is the original frequency of the photon.
+where $\nu_o$ is the original frequency of the photon, $t_s$ denotes the time at which the photon is emitted by the sender $s$, $\Vec{x}_s$ represents the spatial position of the sender $s$ at $t_s$, $t_r$ denotes the time at which the photon arrives at the receiver $r$, $\Vec{x}_r$ represents the spatial position of the receiver $r$ at $t_r$.
 Note that in the denominator, the factor is $(1+\vec{v}\cdot \hat{n}_{rs})$, which is different from GWs~\cite{Maggiore:2018sht}, where the factor is $(1+\hat{n}\cdot \hat{n}_{rs})$, in which $\hat{n}$ represents the direction of GWs.
 This is because the speed of spin-2 ULDM cannot reach the speed of light and is typically far from it.
 Here we adapt the usual treatment that $v/c\approx 10^{-3}$.

 The frequency shift can be transformed into the change of arm length

 where $\ell_{rs}$ is the perturbed arm length and $L$ is the nominal arm length of the detector.
 Following the notation used in treatments of GWs~\cite{Cornish:2001bb}, we can view Eq.~\eqref{sOFt} as the contraction between the detector tensor $D^{ij}$ and the signal $h_{ij}$